 - Blood test – In this case, a blood sample is taken from a vein in the arm.

 A rapid test has also been started for the COVID-19, which involves taking samples from the nose, throat, and lungs.
-Rapid diagnostic test (RDT) of a sample of the respiratory tract of a person helps to detect the viral proteins (antigens) related to COVID-19 virus.
+A rapid diagnostic test (RDT) of a sample of the respiratory tract of a person helps to detect the viral proteins (antigens) related to the COVID-19 virus.
 This ensures a speedy and accurate diagnosis and its usage is CDC-approved.

 Before the test, the concerned health professionals may request you to wear a mask during the test.
 In case there are any other steps that need to be taken, the healthcare professional can communicate that to you.

 What are the risks associated while testing for Coronavirus?

-During the test, you may feel a gagging sensation when the swab will be inserted in your nose and throat.
+During the test, you may feel a gagging sensation when the swab will be inserted into your nose and throat.
 The nasal aspirate may especially seem a bit uncomfortable.
 However, all of these effects are temporary and will go away shortly after the test.
 In some cases of tracheal aspirate, there may be bleeding or infection.
 In the case of the blood test, no risks are observed.
 There may be a slight swell and pain in the area where the needle was inserted, however it goes away pretty soon.

 What next if the Coronavirus test comes positive?